neslihansuzen/Automatic-short-answer-grading-and-feedback-project/README.md

 # Automatic-short-answer-grading-and-feedback-project
-R code and dashboard for automatic short answer grading and feedback project
+R code for automatic short answer grading and feedback project

 This repository contains R codes for applying k-means clustering to the collection of students' answers in order to discover hidden patterns in answers.
-It also contains excel spreadsheet that is used to apply a mathematical model to predict students' marks.
+It also contains the calculation of the distance between the students' answers and the model answer that is used to apply a mathematical model to predict students' marks.
 Detailed description of the model can be found in [1].
+All further calculations and ploting figures were done by using tools in Excel.

 ## What is 'Clustering.R'?